Stage to Page

 Please note, writers may only submit a maximum of one scene per month.
 If your scene is selected, you will not eligible to submit for the following month (even if it's a different scene).

 We are keen to hear from directors who have an interest in exploring new writing.
 Directors will be paired with the chosen writers and given the scripts before the event.
 You will get a chance to talk with the writer and discuss the script before the workshop.

 If you are a director and would like to volunteer for Stage to Page then please send your CV to: firstname.lastname@example.org.

-If you are an actor and would like to experiment with new writing, then please come along on the night.
-The casting breakdowns are available when you register on the night.
+If you are an actor and would like to experiment with new writing, then please come along.
+The casting breakdowns are available on the night.
 Simply put your name down for as many parts as you think you are suitable for.

 Please think about the character descriptions provided by the writer before putting yourself forward for a part.

 We will cast the scenes by pulling names out of an envelope.

 We encourage people to come along to observe the workshops, hear the reading and take part in the discussion.